yazz/VisualJS/README.md

 Unique features
 ---------------

-- Build the default app and then click on debug at the top and you can Browse the source code behind any GUI element by left clicking on the element
+- In debug mode press the Debug button at the top of the web page and you can rewind and forward the application and browse the source code behind any GUI element by left clicking on the element

 - Secure client Neo4j Cypher.
 All calls are encrypted and use a server side key to avoid Cypher injection attacks, yet at the same time the Cypher calls appearing in client side code are easy to understand.